 Prior to becoming CEO, Chizen was executive vice president of worldwide products and marketing.
 At Adobe since 1994, he was previously vice president and general manager of both the professional graphics division and Adobe's consumer division.
 From 1980 to 1983, he worked in Mattel Electronics’ merchandising group, helping grow it to a $500 million business.
 In 1983, Chizen joined Microsoft Corporation eventually becoming the company’s eastern region sales director.
 In 1987, he joined Claris Corporation, a subsidiary of Apple Computer, Inc., as a founding senior manager and later held positions as vice president of sales and worldwide marketing before becoming vice president and general manager of Claris Clear Choice.

 Bruce holds a bachelor’s degree from Brooklyn College, City University of New York.
-He currently serves on the boards of Oracle Corporation and Synopsys Inc., as well as a number of non-profit boards.
+He currently serves on the boards of Oracle Corporation, Informatica, and Synopsys Inc., as well as a number of non-profit boards.
 Bruce also represents Voyager on the board of Make.tv.
 Additionally, he holds the position as Senior Adviser to Permira Advisers, LLC.